isha-atif-dev/agentic-ops-orchestrator/README.md

 3. **Risk gating**: a hand-written taxonomy maps each request type to a risk tier (`auto`, `needs_approval`, `urgent_approval`).
 This part is deliberately deterministic, not AI-decided, a bank should not let an LLM decide on its own whether something needs human sign-off.
 4. **Human approval**: for anything above `auto`, the graph pauses (via LangGraph's `interrupt()`) and the request appears on the internal ops dashboard for a reviewer to approve or reject.
 Nothing executes until a human acts.
 5. **Agentic execution**: once approved (or immediately, for low-risk requests), Claude is handed the full set of available tools and decides for itself which one(s) to call, in what order, based on the actual request, not a fixed lookup.
 It can call more than one tool, and it decides when it's done.
-6. Every action is logged (`action_log` table) for auditability.
+6. Every action is logged (`action_log` table) for auditability, and every step of the graph is also recorded to a `trace`, described below.

-## Two frontends, two different users

-Unlike a typical chatbot demo, this system has two separate interfaces, because it has two separate kinds of user:
+## Watching the agent think: the trace replay

+Every node in the graph (classify, approval gate, each tool call) appends a small entry to a `trace` array as it runs.
+That trace, the exact real sequence of what happened, not a simplified summary, is returned by the API and animated on the ops dashboard: when a reviewer clicks Approve, they watch the actual steps the agent took light up one by one, including which specific tool(s) it decided to call and why.

+This turns an otherwise invisible backend decision process into something a reviewer (or an interviewer watching a demo) can actually see happen.

+## Three entry points, one API

+- **`/`**, a landing page explaining the project and splitting into the two real audiences below.
-- **`frontend/customer.html`**, a simple "How can we help?" page a customer writes their request into.
+- **`/customer`**, a simple "How can we help?" page a customer writes their request into.
-- **`frontend/dashboard.html`**, Meridian's internal ops dashboard, where a reviewer sees pending requests (with an AI-generated recommendation), and approves or rejects them.

-Both are plain HTML/CSS/JavaScript calling the FastAPI backend directly, no build step, no framework, opened straight in a browser.
+- **`/dashboard`**, Meridian's internal ops dashboard: a live Review Queue (with the animated trace replay above), a Request History tab of every resolved request, and an Analytics tab showing approval/rejection rates and request volume by type, all computed from real logged data.

+All three are plain HTML/CSS/JavaScript, sharing one visual design system (a navy/blue palette, a Fraunces/Inter type pairing, glass-panel surfaces), served directly by the FastAPI app itself via `FileResponse` and a mounted `/assets` static directory, rather than living only as local files.

 ## Tech stack